korenskoy/eslint-plugin-react-redux/docs/rules/mapStateToProps-no-store.md

 #  Enforces that mapStateToProps does not bind complete store to a component. (teactn/mapStateToProps-no-store)

-Passing whole state to a component is a bad practice, triggering unnecessary re-renders.
+Passing whole global state to a component is a bad practice, triggering unnecessary re-renders.
 Additionally bad is passing around a mutable object that your component critically depends on preventing mutations to.
 Instead one should specify the properties actually used by a component.

 ## Rule details